tensorflow/lingvo/README.md

 #### 0.9.0

 *   **General**
+    *   Tensorflow 2.5 is now the required version.
+    *   Python 3.5 support has been removed.
     *   py_utils.AddGlobalVN and py_utils.AddPerStepVN have been combined into
         py_utils.AddVN.
     *   BaseSchedule().Value() no longer takes a step arg.